irimina/CS-and-the-City-Curriculum/react/props-jsx.md

 The first step is to create a `<ReviewCard />` element and add the attributes as seen above.

-> To help students understand how this nested data is being extracted from the array, it would be a good idea to `console.log(review)` and look at the review object.
-Then, walk students through how to get the first name from the review in the array, the first headline, etc.

 ```javascript
 function ReviewCard(props) {
 	return(